Operation Barbarossa: Further German advances

 On 2 July and through the next six days, a rainstorm typical of Belarusian summers slowed the progress of the panzers of Army Group Centre, and Soviet defences stiffened.
 The delays gave the Soviets time to organise a massive counterattack against Army Group Centre.
 The army group's ultimate objective was Smolensk, which commanded the road to Moscow.
 Facing the Germans was an old Soviet defensive line held by six armies.
-On 6 July, the Soviets launched a massive counter-attack using the V and VII Mechanised Corps of the 20th Army, which collided with the German 39th and 47th Panzer Corps in a battle where the Red Army lost 832 tanks of the 2,000 employed during five days of ferocious fighting.
+On 6 July, the Soviets launched a counter-attack using the V and VII Mechanised Corps of the 20th Army, which collided with the German 39th and 47th Panzer Corps in a battle where the Red Army lost 832 tanks of the 2,000 employed during five days of ferocious fighting.
 The Germans defeated this counterattack thanks largely to the coincidental presence of the Luftwaffes only squadron of tank-busting aircraft.
-The 2nd Panzer Group crossed the Dnieper River and closed in on Smolensk from the south while the 3rd Panzer Group, after defeating the Soviet counterattack, closed on Smolensk from the north.
+The 2nd Panzer Group crossed the Dnieper River and closed in on Smolensk from the south, while the 3rd Panzer Group, after defeating the Soviet counterattack, closed on Smolensk from the north.
 Trapped between their pincers were three Soviet armies.
-The 29th Motorised Division captured Smolensk on 16 July yet a gap remained between Army Group Centre.
-On 18 July, the panzer groups came to within 10 km of closing the gap but the trap did not finally close until 5 August, when upwards of 300,000 Red Army soldiers had been captured and 3,205 Soviet tanks were destroyed.
+The 29th Motorised Division captured Smolensk on 16 July, yet a gap remained in Army Group Centre.
+On 18 July, the panzer groups came to within 10 km of closing the gap, but the trap did not finally close until 5 August, when upwards of 300,000 Red Army soldiers had been captured and 3,205 Soviet tanks were destroyed.
 Large numbers of Red Army soldiers escaped to stand between the Germans and Moscow as resistance continued.

 German mechanized forces pushing east through a rapeseed field, August 1941.